Great tips on

 Healthy Pumpkin Pie Recipes

-I made the mistake of turning my pumpkin into pie on the same day.
-Next time, I'll cook the pumpkin first, save just enough for one pie recipe while freezing the rest and then make the pie the following day.
+I made the mistake of turning my pumpkin into a pie on the same day.
+Next time, I'll cook the pumpkin first, save just enough for one pie recipe while freezing the rest, and then make the pie the following day.

-Want to be truly self reliant?
-Then make your own sweetened condensed milk.
+Want to be truly self-reliant?
+Then make your own sweetened condensed milk for your healthy pumpkin pies recipes.
 While you’re at it, save some of the seeds and plant them in your organic garden next spring.
-Be sure to add the pumpkin guts to your compost pile or feed them to your chickens.
+Be sure to add the pumpkin guts to your compost pile.

 You'll want a big, sharp knife to do this, something strong enough to cut through the tough rind.